mantamatt/k8s/README.md

 disable swap from fstab

     sudo swapoff -a

-now kubelet will be restarting because kubeadm hasn't told it what to do.
-Need to configure kubelet to use approproate cgroup (systems) but default cgroup is systemd ACCORDING TO BELOW **
+Now kubelet will be restarting because kubeadm hasn't told it what to do.
+Need to configure kubelet to use appropriate cgroup (systems) but default cgroup is systemd